geekpunk/CareCompassConcept/README.md

 The idea came from a conversation with Dr. Layson-Wolf and Ian Suttle.
 The solution makes heavy use of Gemini 1.5 Pro and Antigravity in its development.
 Time spent in development is < 1 day from inception to current state over the Thanksgiving break.
 So you know, take this with a grain of salt and more a concept piece than anything else.

+## development story

+This idea was first developed by creating a simple prototype using Gemini Canvas.
+This was then taken into Antigravity and used in the initial prompts to generate the initial code.
+The code was then refined and polished using the Antigravity IDE.

 ## Key Features

 ![screenshot](screenshot.png)